silentwraith-syed/InterIITFrontend/README.md

 **KGPTalks** is a sleek, production-ready frontend application designed for threaded discussions and nested comments.
 Built with modern web technologies, it provides an intuitive Reddit-like experience optimized for academic and community discussions at IIT Kharagpur.

-The platform features a dark, minimalist UI with smooth animations, optimistic updates, and a robust state management system - ready to integrate with any backend API.
+The platform features a dark, minimalist UI with smooth animations, optimistic updates, and a robust state management system - fully integrated with the backend API deployed on Railway.

 ---